dougeby/IntuneDocs/intune/device-restrictions-windows-10.md

 - **SIM card error dialog (mobile only)**: Blocks an error message from displaying on the device if no SIM card is detected.
 - **Ink Workspace**: Block users from accessing the ink workspace. **Not configured** turns on the ink workspace, and the user is allowed to use it above the lock screen.
 - **Automatic redeployment**: Allows users with administrative rights to delete all user data and settings using **CTRL + Win + R** at the device lock screen.
 The device is automatically reconfigured and reenrolled into management.
-- **Require users to connect to network during device setup (Windows Insider only)**: Choose **Require** so the device connects to a network before proceeding past the Network page during Windows 10 setup.
+- **Require users to connect to network during device setup (Windows Insider only)**: Choose **Require** so the device connects to a network before going past the Network page during Windows 10 setup.
 While this feature is in preview, a Windows insider build 1809 or later is required to use this setting.

+  If a device doesn't have network connectivity during Windows 10 setup, then this setting isn't applied.
+The setting becomes effective the next time the device is wiped or reset.
+So, it may not apply to brand new devices.
+Like any other Intune configuration, the device must be enrolled and managed by Intune to receive configuration settings.
+But once it's enrolled, and receiving policies, then resetting the device enforces the setting during the next Windows setup.

 - **Direct Memory Access**: **Block** prevents direct memory access (DMA) for all hot pluggable PCI downstream ports until a user signs into Windows. **Enabled** (default) allows access to DMA, even when a user isn't signed in.

   CSP: [DataProtection/AllowDirectMemoryAccess](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-dataprotection#dataprotection-allowdirectmemoryaccess)